The Hippy Feet Story

-As of December 2017, Hippy Feet has donated over 8,000 pairs of socks through street outreach and our various partner organizations.
-As part of our mission to employ, we have been able to provide jobs to more than 20 people whose lives have been affected by homelessness.
+As of April 2018, Hippy Feet has donated over 12,000 pairs of socks through street outreach and our various partner organizations.
+As part of our mission to employ, we have been able to provide jobs to more than 35 people to young people affected by homelessness.
 With your help, we hope to continue these efforts and have the largest impact we can.

 We are proud to have developed partnerships with various organizations and shelters in the Midwest and are continually working to expand our reach.
 Hippy Feet currently works closely with a handful of organizations including: Youthlink, Women’s Advocates, Elpis Enterprises, Listening House of Saint Paul, Northlands Rescue Mission, Milwaukee Homeless Veterans Initiative, and more.
 These organizations offer meals, shelter, services, and provide resources that are critical to helping struggling individuals.

 As Hippy Feet grows, we look forward to working alongside other shelters, non-profits, and volunteers.
 If there is a shelter in your area where there is a need for Hippy Feet socks, please do not hesitate to reach out to us via email at firstname.lastname@example.org.